MattFanto/feddit-sentiment-analysis/README.md

 Prometheus is more a proof of concept, I didn't implement any alerting or dashboarding.
 In general if available there are better tools than Prometheus covering better distributed tracing aspect like NewRelic, Sentry, DataDog, Elastic APM, etc.

+## Tests

+For the sake of simplicity and time saving I created only 2 tests:
+* Sample smoke test running against a live service
+* Simple unit test for the AWS model